SCF-org/scf/README.md

    - Check S3 storage and transfer costs
    - Monitor CloudFront data transfer
    - Use CloudWatch for usage metrics
+   - ACM certificates are free (no additional cost)

 10. **Keep your CLI updated**:
     ```bash